Key takeaways

 How do I prevent duplicate charges?

-Client-generated idempotency key, forwarded through your adapter and into the gateway’s Idempotency-Key header, with at least 24-hour (preferably 72-hour) server-side inbox retention.
-Namespace the key per operation: uuid:authorize, uuid:capture.
+Use a client-generated idempotency key, forwarded through your adapter into the gateway’s Idempotency-Key header, with at least 24-hour (preferably 72-hour) server-side inbox retention.
+Namespace the key per operation: uuid:authorize, uuid:capture, uuid:refund.

 What happens if my payment gateway goes down?

-Without multi-provider failover, you stop taking money until the provider recovers.
+Without failover you stop taking money until the provider recovers.
 With DIY failover you retry against a secondary gateway on 5xx.
-With orchestration (Gr4vy, Primer, Spreedly) the swap happens in under 100 ms automatically.
-One hour of Black-Friday-class downtime typically pays for a year of orchestration fees.
+With orchestration (Gr4vy, Primer, Spreedly) the swap happens automatically in under 100 ms. One hour of Black-Friday-class downtime typically pays for a year of orchestration fees.

-Do I need PCI DSS compliance if I use Stripe Checkout?
+Do I need PCI DSS compliance with Stripe Checkout?

-Yes, but at SAQ A level — a self-assessment questionnaire.
-The card never touches your infrastructure so the scope is minimal.
-If you collect card data on your own fields you fall into SAQ A-EP and a much larger audit surface.
+Yes, but at SAQ A level — a short self-assessment questionnaire.
+Because the card never touches your infrastructure, scope is minimal.
+Collect card data on your own fields and you fall into SAQ A-EP and a much larger audit.
 Unless you have a specific reason, hand the card to the gateway.

 How do I test payments in production without risk?

-A QA engineer charges a real corporate card on production, validates UI + backend + webhook + dashboard within minutes, and refunds immediately.
-It takes 10 minutes per payment method per release.
-We do this on every Fora Soft release — it catches the class of bugs sandbox never sees (wrong live keys, webhook signature mismatch, 3DS redirect failing in production CSP).
+A QA engineer charges a real corporate card on production, validates UI, backend, webhook and dashboard within minutes, then refunds immediately.
+It takes about ten minutes per method per release and catches the class of bugs sandbox never sees — wrong live keys, webhook signature mismatch, a 3DS redirect blocked by production CSP.

 How do I recover failed recurring payments?

-Enable Visa Account Updater and Mastercard Automatic Billing Updater for free automatic card refreshes (recovers 10–15% of failures).
-Add a dunning schedule: immediate retry day 0, reminder day 1, firm notice day 3, pause day 4, retries every 3–7 days until day 30.
-Combined recovery 50–80% of failures.
-Tools: ProsperStack (~$1.5K/mo), Churn Buster, or DIY on Stripe Billing APIs.
+Enable Visa Account Updater and Mastercard Automatic Billing Updater for automatic card refreshes (10–15% recovered).
+Add a dunning schedule: immediate retry on day 0, reminders and firm notices through day 3, pause on day 4, retries every 3–7 days to day 30.
+The industry median recovery is about 48%; a disciplined flow reaches 70–80%.
+Tools: ProsperStack, Churn Buster, or Stripe Billing APIs.

 How much does it cost to build a resilient payment stack?

-On an existing codebase with AI-assisted engineering we typically scope a 3–6-week engagement for adapter + outbox + idempotency + webhook dedup + dunning + monitoring.
-Multi-provider orchestration layer adds another 2–3 weeks.
-Exact scoping depends on your volume and compliance surface — book a call for a specific number.
+On an existing codebase with our agent-assisted engineering we typically scope a 3–6-week engagement for adapter, outbox, idempotency, webhook dedup, dunning and monitoring.
+A multi-provider orchestration layer adds 2–3 weeks.
+Exact scope depends on your volume and compliance surface.

 What to read next